 |UniqueKeyCount||Number of unique keys in the full-text catalog.|

-0 = The full-text catalog is not being imported.
+0 = The full-text catalog isn't being imported.

 1 = The full-text catalog is being imported.

-Returns NULL on error or if a caller does not have permission to view the object.
+Returns NULL on error or if a caller doesn't have permission to view the object.

-In SQL Server 2017, a user can only view the metadata of securables that the user owns or on which the user has been granted permission.
-This means that metadata-emitting, built-in functions such as FULLTEXTCATALOGPROPERTY may return NULL if the user does not have any permission on the object.
+In SQL Server 2017, a user can only view the metadata of securables.
+These securables are ones that the user owns or on which the user has been granted permission.
+As such, built-in functions that emit metadata, such as FULLTEXTCATALOGPROPERTY, may return NULL if the user doesn't have any permission on the object.
 For more information, see sp_help_fulltext_catalogs (Transact-SQL).

 Error: 30059, Severity: 16, State: 1.
 A fatal error occurred during a full-text population and caused the population to be cancelled.
 Population type is: FULL; database name is FTS_Test (id: 13); catalog name is t1_cat (id: 5); table name t1 (id: 2105058535).
 Fix the errors that are logged in the full-text crawl log.
 Then, resume the population.
 The basic Transact-SQL syntax for this is: ALTER FULLTEXT INDEX ON table_name RESUME POPULATION.

-It is important that applications do not wait in a tight loop, checking for the PopulateStatus property to become idle (indicating that population has completed) because this takes CPU cycles away from the database and full-text search processes, and causes timeouts.
-In addition, it is usually a better option to check the corresponding PopulateStatus property at the table level, TableFullTextPopulateStatus in the OBJECTPROPERTYEX system function.
+It's important that applications don't wait in a tight loop, checking for the PopulateStatus property to become idle.
+Becoming idle indicates that population has completed.
+This check takes CPU cycles away from the database and full-text search processes, and causes timeouts.
+It's usually a better option to check the corresponding PopulateStatus property at the table level, TableFullTextPopulateStatus in the OBJECTPROPERTYEX system function.
 This and other new full-text properties in OBJECTPROPERTYEX provide more granular information about full-text indexing tables.
 For more information, see OBJECTPROPERTYEX (Transact-SQL).

 The following example returns the number of full-text indexed items in a full-text catalog named